nugamus/mokuro-library/docs/features/shared-library.md

 **Key concepts:**
 - `rootPatchId = NULL` → Branch is "Clean" (synced with admin)
 - `rootPatchId != NULL` → Branch is "Dirty" (has private edits)
+- `snapshotPatchId` → Points to the patch ID the cached snapshot represents; `NULL` means no cache

+### 3.3 Genesis Patch Convention

+The genesis patch is a "dummy" patch that anchors the patch tree without duplicating file content.

+- `parentId = NULL` → This is the genesis patch
+- `operation = "{}"` → Empty/noop, means "state = read from `.mokuro` file"
+- Created lazily on first volume access (see `ocr-version-control-v3.md` Section 2.4)

 ### 3.4 Submissions (`Submission`)